Offshore development: Guide to successful offshroe team building

 1. Assess competence

 First, make an honest assessment of the team’s capabilities.
-A good start is to shortlist people who have a proven competence-940611_640track record in the desired technology stack, and around similar verticals.
+A good start is to shortlist people who have a proven track record in the desired technology stack, and around similar verticals.
 The thing to remember is you don’t start by thinking of a team, you start by thinking a local resource who has worked on-site, has an experience of leading teams and trustworthy.

 Have a local and dedicated project manager assemble the team as locals have direct access and knowledge of resource pools, established relationships with development teams and don’t need that much supervision.